 Sydney Fashion Show Photographers

 Fashion runway shows are well loved in Sydney.
 We think there’s not enough of them.
-We’ve consolidated many separate posts into one for easier viewing and removed some others.
-These are some of our favourite fashion shows and have been really enjoyable to capture.
+Some of our favourite fashion shows photo examples below in the gallery, these have been really enjoyable to capture.

 - Respect official photographer centre position

 - Have your selected lenses ready

 - Have more than one camera body if you can